alexlance/resume/README.md

 JOB_TITLE="Dev-Ops Engineer with IBM"
 JOB_REASON="The culture at IBM is ..."

-# swap the vars in, generate a pdf
+# swap the vars in, generate a pdf.
+Note envsubst is in the gettext package, and gimli is a gem install
 envsubst < resume.md.tpl > resume.md && gimli -file resume.md && rm resume.md
 ```